-Plymouth State University maintains for each student who has interacted with the Judicial System, a written and electronic record that may include the nature of the violation, the sanction imposed and other pertinent information regarding the incident.
-Judicial records are kept in the offices of Judicial Programs, Residence Directors, Apartment Managers and the Vice President for Student Affairs.
-The judicial record is separate from the student’s academic record, but is considered to be part of the student’s entire ‘educational record’.
+Plymouth State University maintains for each student who has interacted with the conduct system, a written and electronic record that may include the nature of the violation, the sanction imposed and other pertinent information regarding the incident.
+Conduct records are kept in the offices of the Dean of Students, Residence Directors, Apartment Managers and the Vice President for Enrollment Management and Student Affairs.
+The conduct record is separate from the student’s academic record, but is considered to be part of the student’s entire ‘educational record’.

 Case summaries of any violations may be published as a public service.
 Names of students may not be released unless a student committed a violent crime or sex offense.

 Information regarding violations that are defined as a violent crime or non-forcible sex offense under the Higher Education Amendments of 1998 may be released to the public.
 When a student has been found responsible for such a violation (and if appealed the decision is upheld) the student’s name, the violation committed, and the sanctions imposed may be released to the public.

 If a student is found responsible for a policy violation his or her prior conduct record may be taken into consideration in determining a sanction for the current violation.